browserengineering/book/book/animations.md

 `innerHTML` of an element to increase a counter.
 The animation examples in this chapter will modify CSS properties instead.

-As you might guess, there are huge performance, complexity and architectural advantages[^advantages] to moving this work from JavaScript into the browser's Python code.
-So a big chunk of this chapter will be about how to go about doing that, and exploring all of these advantages.
-But it's important to keep in mind that the way the browser will implement these animations is at its root *exactly the same*: run an animation loop at 60Hz and advance the animation frame-by-frame.
+Even better would be to run these CSS property animations automatically in the browser.
+As you might guess, there are huge performance, complexity and architectural advantages to doing so.[^advantages] And that's what this chapter is really about: how to go about doing that, and exploring all of these advantages.
+But it's important to keep in mind that the way the browser will implement these animations is at its root
+*exactly the same*: run an animation loop at 60Hz and advance the animation frame-by-frame.